 If you’ve made it this far, then you’re probably wondering what’s the same - and what’s changed - when it comes to traveling with a bike through airports and stuffing it into the back of a slightly-too-small (yet wildly expensive) rental car.

 COVID-19 disrupted global travel in ways we could have never imagined pre-pandemic.
-As we write this, most travel restrictions are gradually showing signs of being lifted, but you would be wise not to make any assumptions.
-If there’s anything the world has learned over the past 24 months or so it’s that everything can change without warning.
+If there’s anything the world has learned over the past couple of years or so it’s that everything can change without warning.
 You’ll want to ensure you’re prepared for whatever twists and turns the universe sends your way - not just on the road, but before you get there, too.

-If you're traveling by airplane to get to your destination (which we are assuming is likely the case if you’re trying to escape the Canadian winter/spring that still feels like winter), remember that airline policies are subject to change - and they do.
+If you're traveling by airplane to get to your destination, remember that airline policies are subject to change - and they do.
 Most, if not all, airlines offer the carriage of sports equipment, which includes bikes.
 Unfortunately, not all carriers have the same rules or charge the same fees for traveling with a bike, which means you need to do your homework.

 Typically, each bike counts as one piece of checked baggage, but there could be restrictions depending on your airline (in general, sports equipment bags and cases aren’t supposed to contain other personal items, which means you shouldn't try to get away with sneaking your cycling clothing into your bike box).
 We suggest checking directly with the airline you’re considering prior to purchasing your ticket to ensure you can accommodate the airline’s conditions of carriage.